 Water, water everywhere!
 Working out in the water is one of the most therapeutic activities.
 Water aerobics builds cardio, strength and resistance all while being easy on the joints and in a cool and relaxing atmosphere!
 Here are the Top 10 from Health Fitness Revolution and author of the book ReSYNC Your Life Samir Becic:

-- Increase muscle strength – Water is a flowing and constantly changing product of nature, and as such can be every unpredictable in its movements.
+- Increase muscle strength – Water is a flowing and constantly changing product of nature, and as such can be very unpredictable in its movements.
 Since water flows in multiple directions, the resistance in the pool can range from four to 42 times greater than air, ensuring the body’s muscles get a rigid workout.
-In fact, a study conducted in 2007 found that after 12 weeks of regular aquatic aerobic exercise, participants had made significant gains in strength, flexibility and agility.
+In fact, a study conducted in 2007 found that after 12 weeks of regular aquatic aerobic exercise, participants had made significant gains in strength, flexibility, and agility.

 - Build endurance – Unlike traditional weights, which require the human body to push and pull against the weight plus gravity, water resistance is a more natural resistance which requires the body to strain through the water rather than against it.

 - Increases flexibility – As the body is subject to water resistance during water aerobic exercise – which requires movement in various directions while adjusting to the push and pull of water – the joints naturally increase their range of motion.
 A study conducted in 2013 found a significant increase in flexibility after subjecting a group of older adults to aerobic therapy exercise.